FairCMS: Cloud Media Sharing with Fair Copyright Protection: Scheme Construction

-In this section, we bring forward two cloud media sharing schemes{, i.e.,} CREAMS-I and CREAMS-II.
-CREAMS-I essentially delegates the re-encryption management of LUTs to the cloud, thus significantly reducing the overhead of the owner.
-Nevertheless, since CREAMS-I cannot achieve the {perfect (CPA-IND)} plaintext confidentiality, we further propose a more secure option, CREAMS-II, which delegates the re-encryption management of both media content and LUTs to the cloud.
+In this section, we bring forward two cloud media sharing schemes, namely FairCMS-I and FairCMS-II. {FairCMS-I essentially delegates the re-encryption management of LUTs to the cloud, thus significantly reducing the overhead of the owner side.
+Nevertheless, FairCMS-I cannot achieve IND-CPA security for the media content.
+Therefore, we further propose a more secure scheme FairCMS-II, which delegates the re-encryption management of both media content and LUTs to the cloud.}